A Trail for Health and Wealth

 Our primary goal is to construct a 4-mile, paved multi-use trail system connecting Thousand Hills State Park and the City of Kirksville, Missouri.

-The first phase of the trail, a ten-foot wide concrete trail between the Petroglyph Site and Marina in Thousand Hills State Park, will be built in 2013.
+The first phase of the trail, an eight-foot wide concrete trail between the Petroglyph Site and Marina in Thousand Hills State Park, will be built in fall 2013.

 Why Build This Trail?

 Kirksville’s proximity to Thousand Hills State Park is an untapped resource.
 The Forest Lake Area Trail System will provide northeast Missouri residents and businesses with an economic boost and contribute to our overall quality of life.